GregKaighin/bedfordshire-bicycle-club/README.md

 * In the HTML validation process, the Show Route, Clear Route and Preset Route buttons on the **Routes page** gave an error saying the 'button' element couldn't be embedded in an 'a' element.
 The solution was to remove the 'a' element and use `window.location.href = "#preset-routes"` instead to produce the desired scrolling.
-* A media query was used to target the Map on large screens to reduce the width.
-This prevents the map from appearing stretched out and encomapassing too wide a geographical area.
+* A media query was used to target the Map on large screens to reduce its width.
+This prevents the map from appearing too stretched out and encomapassing too wide a geographical area.
 * A media query was used to reduce the Carousel Caption size on small screens less than 300px to allow all the information to be displayed without clipping.
 * Another media query to make the Hero image smaller on very small screens, to avoid clipping off the edges of the bicycle image.
 This only applied on the Galaxy Fold device.
 * I changed the Show Route/Clear Route button layout as they appeared inconsistent across screen sizes.
 Applying the Bootstrap button group class ensured they always appeared next to each other.

 ### Known Bugs

-* The `scroll-behaviour: smooth;` doesn't work on Apple devices
+* The `scroll-behaviour: smooth;` doesn't work on Apple devices.
+* The Carousel controls do not appear as expected on the Apple devices tested.
+* The Map Legend on the **Routes page** does not render properly until after the map has fully loaded, which doesn't look nice.
-* During the testing process, I noticed that the Waypoint input fields were not centered correctly on the Moto G6 phone, even though they were displaying correctly in Dev Tools on Google Chrome.
+* During the testing process, I noticed that the Waypoint Input Fields were not centered correctly on the Moto G6 phone.
+They appear to display as expected on all other devices tested.
 See the screenshot below:

 ![Waypoint Fields Not centered](assets/img/documentation/waypoints-motog6.png)